 The Brazilian natural gas sector has been progressively liberalized over the last two to three years.
 Petrobras no longer has monopoly rights over the import and wholesale supply of gas and numerous new entrants are involved in the exploration for and production of gas and oil in onshore and offshore Brazil.
 [Pricing of supplies of wholesale gas continues to be regulated but is expected to be liberalized.]

 At the retail level, natural gas LDCs are regulated by the respective State Governments.
-In all cases, Enron’s LDCs have highly favorable concession terms, including long-term exclusive concession rights (for only 10 years in the case of CEG/Riogas) and stable and transparent tariff structures.
+In all cases, Enron’s LDCs have highly favorable concession terms, including long-term exclusive concession rights and stable and transparent tariff structures.
 In all cases, customers and competing suppliers are not permitted to bypass the LDCs’ networks.

 The following chart provides an overview of the structure of the natural gas industry in Brazil: